 It can be challenging to help a loved one struggling with alcoholism, a drug problem, or other form of destructive addiction.

-A professional intervention is a powerful way to get an addict ignoring or denying their addiction to make a drastic, lifestyle change.
+A professional intervention is a powerful way to get an addict ignoring or denying their addiction to make a drastic lifestyle change.

-Specifically, an intervention is when a group of the addict’s loved ones gather together and confront him or her about the addiction and the harm it is causing.
+Specifically, an intervention is when a group of the addict’s loved ones gather together and confront them about the addiction and the harm it is causing.
 To be successful, an intervention should be regarded as an opportunity for the addicted individual to break through denial, realize the effects of their addiction, and accept help in taking the first step toward recovery.
 The role of the interventionist is to act as guide, educator, and mediator throughout the intervention process.

 Trafalgar Addiction Treatment Centres Interventions

-Interventionist at Trafalgar Addiction Treatment Centres are certified, practicing addiction counsellors and are Certified Break Free Interventionist (CBI).
+Interventionists at Trafalgar Addiction Treatment Centres are certified, practicing addiction counsellors and are Certified Break Free Interventionist (CBI).
 The intervention approach models adhered to at Trafalgar are a combination of the: